lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab5.md

-The storage of a floating point number is divided into three parts: the sign (`0` for positive numbers, `1` for negative numbers), the mantissa (represnting a fractional number between 0.1 and 1 or -.1 and -1), and the exponent (representing the integer to which we raise a factor of 10).
+The storage of a floating point number is divided into three parts: the sign (`0` for positive numbers, `1` for negative numbers), the mantissa (represnting a fractional number between 0.1 and 1 or -.1 and -1), and the exponent (representing the integer to which we raise a factor of 10 that multiplies the mantissa).

-For example, the number 18.1 has a sign of `0`, a mantissa of `.181`, and an exponent of `2` in our description.
+For example, the number 18.1 is represented with a sign of `0`, a mantissa of `.181`, and a exponent of `2` in our description.
 The number -0.0000786 has a sign of `1`, a mantissa of `.786`, and an exponent of `-4`.

 Note that in reality floating point numbers are represented in binary.
-For the purpose of this assignment, we represent our floating point numbers in base 10, or decimal, so we use a normal `int` to represent the exponent and a `double` to represent the mantissa.
+For the purpose of this assignment, we represent our floating point numbers in base 10, or decimal, so we use an `int` to represent the exponent and a `double` to represent the mantissa.

 ### Adding floating point numbers